 Let Liquid help you stay ahead of the SEO curve, and help you stay informed with the proper SEO information.
 We’re just a click away.

-As a Search Engine Optimization Specialist, Mike creates SEO strategies and monitors and analyzes all activities within organic search programs for local and global clients.
+Mike served as a Search Engine Optimization Specialist at Liquid Interactive.
+Mike created SEO strategies and monitored and analyzed all activities within organic search programs for local and global clients.